 I would wake up multiple times throughout the night just to make sure she wasn’t in a coma.
 By day, my daughter was learning how to inject herself and to prick her own fingers.
 To date, my now almost 20-year-old has pricked her finger over 30,000 times.

-As a military spouse, I’ve had my fair share of trials that I had to deal with alone, and my daughter’s Diabetes is just one example.
-I could go on and on about the stories that have been shared with me from other military spouses struggling to do it all alone.
-As this July 4th approaches, I’m reminiscent of all the things I’ve overcome as a military wife, and I’m incredibly proud to be part of a community of spouses who make an albeit different but still difficult sacrifice.
+As a military spouse, I’ve had my fair share of trials that I had to deal with alone, and my daughter’s diabetes is just one example.
+I could go on and on about the stories shared with me from military spouses struggling to do it all alone.
+As I reflect on all the things I’ve overcome as a military wife, I’m incredibly proud to be part of a community of spouses who make an albeit different but still difficult sacrifice.

 My daughter walking to her daddy for the first time after he arrived home from Afghanistan.
 (2007)

-As a military spouse, I am thankful to celebrate July 4th not merely for what it commemorates, but because it reminds me how lucky I am to be part of the family units who protect and uphold our nation day in and day out.
-When I load up the kids in the SUV this 4th to go watch the fireworks, I hope that all you military wives and husbands out there are doing something not only to celebrate your nation, but to appreciate all you do on the daily basis that isn’t always seen, but is holding up those who fight on the frontlines
+As a military spouse, I am thankful to be part of the family units who protect and uphold our nation day in and day out.
+Whenever I load up the kids in the SUV on July 4 to go watch the fireworks, I always hope that all you military wives and husbands out there get to do something not only to celebrate your nation, but to appreciate all you do on a daily basis that isn’t always seen, but is holding up those who fight on the frontlines.

 Renee Nickell, military wife, mother of four, author and Gold Star sibling to Major Samuel Griffith, USMC, penned her first non-fiction memoir after her brother was killed in action.
-“Always My Hero: The Road to Hope & Healing Following My Brother’s Death in Afghanistan” released June 14.
+“Always My Hero: The Road to Hope & Healing Following My Brother’s Death in Afghanistan” was released on June 14, 2019.